Follow Us

 1) The essay must be written in English, single-authored, and not published (online or in print) prior to April 1, 2024.

-2) ‘Junior’ is defined here as 5 years or fewer from receipt of the Ph.D. on the prize submission deadline.
+3) ‘Junior’ is defined here as having been officially awarded the PhD by the prize submission deadline and being 5 years or fewer from receipt of the Ph.D. on the prize submission deadline.

 Article should be submitted to this form (you must first log in to our website to access it).
 Entries should be submitted in Word format and state the word count at the end.
 They should be formatted for blind review.
 Submissions must be accompanied by a cover letter that specifies the author’s name, email contact information, and title of the paper, and also includes a declaration stating that eligibility rules (1)-(4) above are satisfied.

-The Kantian Review has joined hands with NAKS to enhance our annual Wilfrid Sellars Junior Essay Prize.
-This year, we will award a $600 prize.
-Additionally, the prize winner will have the presumptive offer of publication in Kantian Review (assuming approval by the editor).
+The Wilfrid Sellars Junior Essay prize winner we will awarded a $300 prize, the prize is funded by Kantian Review.
+Additionally, the prize winner will have the presumptive offer of publication in Kantian Review (assuming approval by the editors).
 The committee reserves the right not to award a prize, if in its judgment none is warranted.

 Decision Process:

 Submissions will be blind-reviewed and judged by members of a review committee drawn from the NAKS Executive Committee, members of the Board of Trustees, and previous Sellars Prize winners.
 The essays are assigned to judges based, to the extent possible, on their expertise.
 Each essay is initially reviewed by at least two judges.
 The submissions will be judged on originality of its thesis, impact or significance within its subfield, strength of the argument, textual evidence in support of its thesis, and its clarity.
-The award committee reserves the right not to award a First or Second Place winner if in its judgment no prize is warranted.
+The award committee reserves the right not to award a prize winner if in its judgment no prize is warranted and does not provide feedback on submissions.

 Prize Winners